Kanika Issar, Founder & Designer

 It is an acknowledgement of the Indian diaspora, connecting a deeply Indian tradition of craftsmanship to a modern, contemporary, and borderless audience.

-10% of each enarai sale goes to support the enarai foundation.
+enarai supports the enarai foundation.

 This 4500-year-old craft has been passed down over generations without any formal education.
 The enarai foundation strives to document, highlight, preserve and incentivize the communities that create these craft forms by including them in the evolution of creative and sustainable craft preservation.